Course Overview

 Learning Outcomes

-1. Define Machine Learning and explain what major categories of learning task entail
+1. Define Machine Learning and explain what major categories of learning tasks entail

 2. Demonstrate how to apply the machine learning and data mining process to practical problems